jomjol/water-meter-system-complete/README.md

 The page `roi.html` return the image including the ROIs visible.
 This is usefull to check for correct setting:
 <img src="./images/roi_masked.jpg" width="400">
+Since version 4.1.0 also a middle cross and a circle for supporting the alignment is implemented.

 * http://server-ip:3000/setPreValue.html?value=401.57